tommit1970/websiteHerstadSkole/readme.txt

 []][][][][][][][][][][][][][][]
 	Working on now:
-	- Responsiveness (mobile vs. desktop/laptop)
+	- Responsiveness (mobile vs. desktop/laptop) - still working on this []][][][][][][][][][][][][][][]
-[]][][][][][][][][][][][][][][]

 *********************************************************